 Reptiles of Concern

-Former reptiles of concern are now listed as conditional species.
-Conditional reptiles are not allowed to be acquired for personal possession.
-Reptile dealers, researchers and public exhibitors may apply for a permit to import or possess conditional snakes and lizards.
+Former Reptiles of Concern are now listed as Prohibited species, effective April 29, 2021.
+Prohibited reptiles may not be acquired for personal possession or commercial use.
+Only researchers and public exhibitors may apply for a permit to import or possess Prohibited reptile species.

 - Reticulated python (Python reticulatus)